SHARE

 Where to Eat in Saint-Germain-des-Prés

-Chez Fernand on Rue Christine offers classic French cuisine in a picturesque dining room with red and white checkered tablecloths.
+Chez Fernand on Rue Christine offers classic French cuisine in a picturesque dining room with red-and-white checkered tablecloths.
 The chalkboard specials are delicious and move quickly at the start of each service.
 Classics such as beef bourguignon are not to be missed.
-I love enjoying lunch here with a good book, journal, and wine.
+I enjoy lunch here with a good book, a journal, and wine.

 Where to eat in Saint-Germain-des-Pres

-Chez Bartolo is an Italian restaurant on a side street in Saint Germain des Prés that serves pizza and pasta.
+Chez Bartolo is an Italian restaurant on a side street in Saint Germain des Prés, serving pizza and pasta.

 Localino has been a favorite of mine for the past few years.
-Enjoy homemade fresh seasonal pasta in an intimate setting from Odeon and Luxembourg Gardens.
+Enjoy fresh, homemade seasonal pasta in an intimate setting, inspired by Odeon and Luxembourg Gardens.
 Reservations are recommended.
 The tiny terrace offers a few seats facing the streets of Paris, great for solo diners, couples, and small groups.

-Brasserie des Prés offers homemade French classic recipes with seasonal local ingredients.
+Brasserie des Prés offers classic French dishes made with seasonal, local ingredients.
 Dine inside or outside on the terrace for lunch or dinner.
-This restaurant group provides seating for large groups, if needed, with reservations online.
+This restaurant group provides seating for large groups upon request with online reservations.

 Brasserie des Prés where to eat in Saint Germain des Prés

-Freddy’s can be found on Rue de Seine.
+Freddy’s is located on Rue de Seine.
 It offers wine and small bites with a seasonal chalkboard menu.
 Seats can be hard to come by, depending on the time of day.
 It is great for solo travelers and small groups.

 Where to eat in Saint Germain des Prés

 L’Avant Comptoir has been a favorite of mine since 2013.
-The menu hangs from the ceiling and offers small bites, and a wine bar offers small producers.
+The menu hangs from the ceiling and offers small bites, and the wine bar offers small producers.
 I love spending a late afternoon or solo evening here.
 The space is small, so expect to get to know your neighbors and strike up a conversation.
-Take the recommendations for wine and food from the knowledgeable and passionate staff.
+Take the wine and food recommendations from the knowledgeable and passionate staff.

 The Google map here offers a longer list of favorite places to eat in Saint-Germain-des-Prés.